hydroGR/GR4-StateSpace/README.md

 This repository presents the code to use to run the state-space version of GR4 (version 1.0).

-GR4J is a lumped rainfall-runoff model developed in the Catchment Hydrology Group of Irstea in Antony (see Perrin et al., 2003 and our website https://webgr.irstea.fr/journalier-gr4j-2/).
-An hourly version, GR4H, also exists (see our open source airGR R package for both models: https://cran.r-project.org/package=airGR).
+GR4J is a lumped rainfall-runoff model developed in the [Catchment Hydrology Group of INRAE in Antony](https://webgr.inrae.fr/en/home/) (see Perrin et al., 2003 and the [GR4J pages on our website](https://webgr.inrae.fr/en/models/daily-hydrological-model-gr4j/).
+An hourly version, GR4H, also exists (see our open source [airGR R package](https://cran.r-project.org/package=airGR) for both models).

 The state-space version of GR4 is a result of the PhD thesis of Léonard Santos (Santos et al., 2018).
 Usually, the differential equations of the lumped bucket rainfall-runoff models (e.g. HBV, TOPMODEL...) are not explicitly formulated and are solved sequentially by splitting the equations into terms that can be solved analytically with a technique called "operator splitting" (as a result, only the solutions of the split equations are used to present the different models).
 In the state-space GR4 model, the differential equations are explicit and are solved continuously and the operator splitting is removed.
 The state-space GR4 model can be applied at the daily and hourly time steps.